aadityasingh/icl-dynamics/README.md

 - [samplers.py](samplers.py): JAX-based data sampling for our synthetic setup.
 - [models.py](models.py): Implements causal transformer models using our artificial optogenetics framework, allowing for easy recording and manipulation of intermediate activations
 - [opto.py](opto.py): Contains the options and implementations of various optogenetic manipulations we used for some of the work.
 Argparse arguments for optogenetic variations are added here.
 The general idea was to have this be similar intuitively to a [visitor pattern](https://web.mit.edu/6.031/www/sp22/classes/27-little-languages-2/), where to add optogenetic manipulations, all one has to do is modify opto.py.
 See [Artificial optogenetics framework](#artificial_opto) for more detail.
+- [coopetition_model_solver.py](coopetition_model_solver.py): A lightweight library for the experimenting with toy models that we found to be surprisingly representative of larger network learning dynamics.
+- [visualize_runs.py](visualize_runs.py): A heavyweight plotting library for motivated readers that want to dive deeper.
+Largely useful for visualizing near-arbitrary progress measures with near-aribtrary optogenetic manipulations at the dataset and individual data point levels.

 Generally, the codebase makes use of a lot of functional programming, as is common with JAX codebases.